randyrossi/bmc64/tools/TRANSPORT_PROBE.md

 before closing.
 Retain these lines with the BMC64 log: nonzero `unacked` or `retrans` indicates a missing acknowledgement; zeros indicate data was acknowledged but did not reach the modem receive queue.

+A good test is to connect to:

+	python3 tools/modem_transport_probe.py --host <development-machine-lan-ip> --fragmented-burst --tcp-nodelay